| name | grill-me |

 Follow-up derivation rules

-Create a follow-up for any unresolved decision, assumption, constraint, dependency, ambiguity, edge case, failure mode, stakeholder concern, non-goal, or success criterion that could materially affect scope, design, sequencing, verification, rollout, or success.
+Create a follow-up for any unresolved decision, assumption, constraint, dependency, ambiguity, edge case, failure mode, stakeholder concern, non-goal, success criterion, invariant, proof bar, compatibility posture, or rollout posture that could materially affect scope, design, sequencing, verification, rollout, or success.

 Apply these rules in order:

-- If constraints are still unstated, add follow-ups that force concrete timeline, budget, ownership, and technical-limit assumptions.
+- If constraints are still unstated, ask follow-ups that force concrete timeline, budget, ownership, policy, and technical-limit assumptions.

-- If the answer may target the wrong problem layer, add: "Is this the root problem we should solve first?" with yes / no / reframe options.
+- If the answer may target the wrong problem layer, ask whether this is the root problem to solve first with yes / no / reframe options.

-- If rollout, migration, backward compatibility, or operational ownership remain unclear, add follow-ups that make those commitments explicit.
+- If rollout, migration, backward compatibility, or operational ownership remain unclear, ask follow-ups that make those commitments explicit.

-- If verification, monitoring, or acceptance criteria remain unclear, add follow-ups that force concrete proof expectations.
+- If verification, monitoring, proof commands, or acceptance criteria remain unclear, ask follow-ups that force concrete proof expectations.

 - If an answer contains a